 In one pot boil for 15 minutes in plenty of water:

 Quinoa, 1 cup

 In another pot in salted water boil:

-For the Teriyaki sauce, simmer in a pot to reduce initial volume to half and thicken texture, about 20 minutes:
+Teriyaki sauce: Simmer in a pot in order to reduce initial volume to half and thicken the texture, for about 20 minutes:

-In a bowl mix quinoa, broccoli, as much of the sauce as you like, I prefer to keep it dressed but dry. and also add:
+In a bowl mix quinoa, broccoli, and as much of the sauce as you like.
+I prefer to keep it well dressed but quite dry, and also add: